Last Updated: May 29, 2022

 Telegram Passport is another useful feature, an authorisation method for services that request your ID.
 All you need to do is upload your documents one time and promptly share them with services that request your data.
 You don’t need to worry about your documents’ safety since they are stored in the Telegram cloud using E2E encryption.
 Only you know the password, and Telegram can not access your data stored in the Telegram passport.
 Whenever you need to use this feature, your stored data will go directly to the receiver.

-As you have seen, Telegram’s set of features is quite impressive, and they have undoubtedly taken advantage of WhatsApp controversy to their advantage.
+As you have seen, Telegram’s set of features is quite impressive, and they have undoubtedly taken advantage of the WhatsApp controversy to their advantage.
 At the end of January 2021, Telegram introduced the “Moving Chat History from Other Apps” feature.
 So if your main reason for sticking to WhatsApp is your chat history and memories, Telegram made sure that you don’t have to worry about that any longer.

 If you think you’ve heard it all, you’ve got another thing coming.
 Telegram introduced an option for immediate access to your most significant chats, Telegram Widget for your home screen.
 The Shortcut Widget displays only names and profile pictures, while The Chat Widget also reveals a preview of your recent messages.

-Like its competitors, Signal messenger app has all of the essential features covered – free SMS (text) and MMS (group and media), voice and video calls, option to share location, files and documents.
+Like its competitors, the Signal messenger app has all of the essential features covered – free SMS (text) and MMS (group and media), voice and video calls, option to share location, files and documents.
 The size limit for sending MMS is 300kb, which is a rather small capacity compared to WhatsApp, not to mention Telegram.
 What Signal provides against its competitors is an option to make Signal messaging the default SMS/MMS application.
 This way, users are sending and receiving unencrypted SMS messages in addition to the standard E2E encrypted Signal messages.
 This is possible only on Androids.

-You can set Signal’s disappearing messages to vanish after anywhere between 5 seconds to 7 days.
 Unlike WhatsApp’s case, anyone in the Signal chat can manage disappearing messages.
 For a sender, the timer starts after a disappearing message has been sent.
 However, for a receiver, the timer starts after they’ve read the received message.

 Similarly, you can send view-once images and videos, which automatically disappear after sending or seeing them.